 These are used for gathering data for clinical research projects.
 These are vast suppliers of pilot data specifically regarding the population description.
 You have to request information from them by contacting or emailing them personally.

-How to Conduct Preliminary Research When You lack in Finance?
+How to Conduct Preliminary Research When You lack Finance?

 If you don’t have adequate funds to conduct preliminary research, you can opt for the following methods:

 - Search for other researchers that are keen to work with you on the same material.
-You can then apply for multiple Principal Investigator (PI) proposal application.
+You can then apply for multiple Principal Investigator (PI) proposal applications.

 - If you are a novice researcher, prefer finding chances to work in collaboration with a research team that is related to your field of research.